10 Types of Data Analytics Charts + Data Visualization Examples

 • 3D Bubble Charts: It illustrates the bubbles in 3D to visually represent the three dimensions of data.
 Bubbles can vary in size and color based on the data they represent, making them useful for complex multi-variable analyses and identifying relationships between three or more variables.

-• Scatter Plot Bubble Charts: These charts work as dot plots but with bubbles that represent a third dimension.
+• Scatter Plot Bubble Charts: These data analytics charts work as dot plots but with bubbles that represent a third dimension.
 It helps highlight relationships between multiple variables and works great for forecasting trends, identifying potential outliers, or shaking out correlations within your data set.

 When to use bubble charts